alexanderkoller/pergamon/src/bibstrings.typ

 /// This default bibstring table is a verbatim copy of the standard English bibstring
 /// table in #biblatex.
 It contains only the "long" versions of these entries; so
 /// references will be typeset to print e.g. "Jones, editor", rather than "Jones, ed.".
-/// You can find this table in the file #link("https://github.com/alexanderkoller/pergamon/blob/main/src/bibstrings.typ")[bibstrings.typ]
+/// You can find this table in the file #link("https://github.com/alexanderkoller/pergamon/blob/main/src/bibstrings.typ")[bibstrings.typ].
-/// and modify it to your needs.
 #let default-long-bibstring = (
   // converted from english.lbx
   "bibliography": "Bibliography",